Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 And you just, these lived in your mind all the time.

-I was an Austin Powers kid.
-You were.
+That was an Austin Powers kid.
+It worked.

 Yeah, it was pretty cool.
 Everyone at school thought it was cool.

-we love Guru.
+We love Growers.
 Shrek remakes and Shrek sequels, more Shrek.

 Oh, really?
 I thought that was the real Shrek.
-That was Mike Myers?
+There was Mike Myers?

 They love Zoolander.
 Yeah, yeah.